e200/mediavel/readme.md

 $media = $mediaLibrary
   ->add($request->image) // Store the image
-  ->backupOriginal() // Make a copy of the original image ->optimize() // Optimize the image (not the backup image) ->resize(150, 150) // Creates a thumbnail (150x150) derived from the optimized image ->resize(300, 300) // Creates a thumbnail (300x300)
+  ->preserveOriginal() // Make a copy of the original image ->optimize() // Optimize the image (not the backup image) ->resize(150, 150) // Creates a thumbnail (150x150) derived from the optimized image ->resize(300, 300) // Creates a thumbnail (300x300)